NotCorrectlyDonated/Google_Images_Scraping/README.md

 ### Selenium API (`path_api`)

 As told, we will lean on a Selenium API of our preferrable Web Browser, so we will have to download it to automate the search, you can find different Selenium drivers [here](https://www.selenium.dev/selenium/docs/api/javascript/index.html).
+To make it simple and don't extend the args too much, we will use chromedriver, ** Note that if you want to use another driver, _you will need to change the ``wb`` parameter_ in the notebook ** .
 Once we have downloaded the web driver we have to place the path of its location in the `path_api` argument.

 ### Google searchs (``urls``)